Watch The Torchy’s Queso Recipe On Urban Cowgirl’s YouTube Channel!!!

 Now, let this queso infuse while you prepare the other ingredients.
 I imagine Torchy’s makes the queso once a day, and always one day ahead.
 We noticed the green chile flavor takes about 3-6 hours to really infuse into the queso recipe.
 It can sit on the back of the stove, or you can chill it and reheat it before serving.
 Also, you can always thin it with a little water if it gets thick on you, which ours did.

 Next, make the Torchy’s guacamole recipe which we put right here.
 It’s pretty basic.
 HAAS avocados, cilantro, white onion, salt, and garlic powder.
-We added a pop of lemon juice to make it sing.
+We added a pop of lemon or lime juice to make it sing.

 For assembly, use a scoop like this one to scoop a 1-2 oz. portion of guacamole into the bottom of your serving bowl.